Preedie/T1A3_TerminalApp/Docs/README.md

 python3 --version
 ~~~

-- If you currently dont have python installed run this command line in your ubuntu terminal.
+- If you currently dont have python installed run this command line in your ubuntu terminal. if you have issues go here [Python Install](https://www.python.org/downloads/)

 ~~~
 sudo apt update